mmoelli/sphere-stock-export/README.md

     --projectKey          your SPHERE.IO project-key                                  [required]
-    --clientId            your OAuth client id for the SPHERE.IO API                  [required] --clientSecret        your OAuth client secret for the SPHERE.IO API              [required] --excludeEmptyStocks  when given, stocks with quantity = 0                        [default: false] --sphereHost          SPHERE.IO API host to connect to --targetDir           the folder where exported files are saved                   [default: "/exports"] --useExportTmpDir     whether to use a system tmp folder to store exported files  [default: false] --logLevel            log level for file logging                                  [default: "info"]
+    --clientId            your OAuth client id for the SPHERE.IO API                  [required] --clientSecret        your OAuth client secret for the SPHERE.IO API              [required] --sphereHost          SPHERE.IO API host to connect to --excludeEmptyStocks  when given, stocks with quantity = 0                        [default: false] --channelKey          the specific channel you want to export stocks for --targetDir           the folder where exported files are saved                   [default: "/exports"] --useExportTmpDir     whether to use a system tmp folder to store exported files  [default: false] --logLevel            log level for file logging                                  [default: "info"]